liginc/wp-starter-theme/README.md

 upload all files under dist

+## 😺 Grid System

+It is designed by a 60-division grid system.<br>
+Auxiliary functions are already in place to facilitate styling.

+- Pressing the D key toggles between showing and hiding the gridlines.
+- Gridlines are only displayed in development mode.

+## 😻 Styling

+- BEM is basically adopted for class naming.
+- `rem` Used for calculations based on grid lines.
+- `px` Used when calculating top and bottom margins, mainly `margin-top` and `margin-bottom`.
+- `vw` Other text, mainly used when calculating `font-size`.
+A `mixin` is provided for easier calculation.

 ## 🌙 How to reference images from Css

 $base-dir is paths change between local and production environments.